JackyFWong/dotfiles/README.md

 ease of customization, and productivity.
 It's the first one I tried and I haven't had a reason to switch.

-I use i3gaps because of aesthetics.
+I use the branch i3gaps because of aesthetics.

-I rebound the movement keys to Vim's hjkl instead of the default jkl;.
+I rebound the movement keys to vim's `hjkl` instead of the default `jkl;`.

 I used [Alex's guide](http://flux242.blogspot.com/2015/10/using-i3-tiling-window-manager-with.html) to ensure that I could use i3 and Xfce services together somewhat smoothly.